Wall Sill Plate Repair For Our Leaning Foundation

 That’s what two companies assumed when they evaluated our foundation repair.

-What happens if the sill plate is broken?
+What happens if the wall sill plate is broken?

 However, my dad discovered that our home’s builders used two 2×4’s on top of our foundation instead.
 So the outer 2×4 board, which the upper wall is secured into, has slid 3″ off the foundation, leaving only 1″ left!

-Pictured: Straight foundation with proper sill plate placement
+Pictured: Straight foundation with proper wall sill plate placement

 In this process, the bolts that should be anchoring the sill plate (and the whole structure above) to the foundation have broken off in four places.